svlad-90/DLT-Message-Analyzer/md/search/search.md

 # Search

-This chapter describes general aspects of the plugin's search functionality.
+This chapter describes the general aspects of the plugin's search functionality.

 ----